Bachelor's in elementary education

 - Academic transcripts

-- Personal statement explaining your interest in the program
+- A personal statement explaining your interest in the program

 - Two or more letters of recommendation

-Depending on your school and your location, you may also need to pass a criminal background check as part of the admissions process.
+Depending on your school and location, you may also need to pass a background check as part of the admissions process.

 Discover common elementary education courses

-Elementary education bachelor's programs usually feature a combination of required and elective courses, plus fieldwork components and a capstone or other culminating experience.
+Elementary education bachelor's programs usually combine required and elective courses, plus fieldwork components and a capstone or other culminating experience.

 Schools configure their elementary education curricula in unique ways, and you should seek out programs that match both your personal interests and your career development plans.
 That said, many programs cover a comparable set of core topics.
 Some of the courses you may encounter include:

-- Classroom management: This course highlights strategies for gaining and maintaining control over classrooms populated by young students.
+- Classroom management: This type of course highlights strategies for gaining and maintaining control over classrooms populated by young students.
 It may also explore alternatives to traditional disciplinary actions.

-- Digital learning tools: Computers and other digital technologies offer educators cutting-edge options for engaging students.
-This course explores both established and emerging examples, highlighting their use cases and educational effectiveness.
+- Digital learning toolsEmerging digital technologies offer educators cutting-edge options for engaging students.
+This type of course explores both established and new examples, highlighting their use cases and educational effectiveness.

-- Teaching diverse and exceptional students: In modern school environments, teachers make targeted efforts to address each student's unique needs.
-In this course, you'll learn about methods for engaging and including students with diverse exceptionalities.
+- Teaching diverse and exceptional students: In modern classrooms, teachers make targeted efforts to address each student's unique needs.
+In this type of course, you'll learn about methods for engaging and including all sorts of students.

 Get started on edX

-Take the first step toward becoming an elementary educator: Connect with bachelor's in education programs offered by edX partner providers and start your journey today.
+Take the first step toward becoming an elementary educator: Browse bachelor's in education programs offered through edX and start your teaching journey today.